SvenCSchmidt/Le-Ziffre/README.md

+# Le Ziffre

+This keyboard is a fork from the Le Chiffre but with more (thumb-)keys.

+More information coming soon.

+Original Readme:

 # Le Chiffre (ironically, "the number" in French)
 The purpose of the board is to provide a platform for MX and Choc ergo (Alps support too!) in one package for when ones wrists need a break.
 The board supports an RGB LED strip with DI on port F0.
 The board is also fitted with support for run-of-the-mill .91" OLED and EC11 rotary encoder.